 Suzuki rep. (looking back at his junior): “Bring one V-Strom 650, please.”

 This motorcycle just glides over those speed humps in a manner that until now was the sole preserve of expensive SUVs!
 I’m sure it must have always been like this with the adventure tourers but I have to mention what I experienced, and this kind of ride quality I had experienced only in high-end automobiles until now.
-Yes, this is motorcycle with the best ride quality that we at BikeAdvice have tested yet.
+Yes, this is the motorcycle with the best ride quality that we’ve tested yet at BikeAdvice.
 The icing on the cake is that the suspension never gets squishy, which gives you confidence to take corners at a fair clip.
 I had kept the monoshock preload at its softest, and you do not require any tools for that.
 It’s also adjustable for rebound damping, but I didn’t find the need to play with it.

 This motorcycle remains super stable in corners, and the story isn’t any different on the highways.
 It’s a given, really, as this has the longest wheelbase in the segment – at 1,560 mm this Suzuki’s wheelbase is bigger not only than the Versys 650’s (1,415 mm), but all the Tigers’ too (1,520 mm – 1,545 mm), the Tiger 1200 included.
 But don’t for a moment think that it would make the V-Strom a slow turning bike, because that’s not the case!
 In fact, it’s amazing to see how a bike with lazy rake (26°) and trail (107 mm) numbers (it’s a tourer after all) turns in quickly, and even the side to side transitions are done with equal ease – this bike feels LIGHT, despite weighing 216 kg fully fueled!
 How did you manage that, Suzuki?
 That calls for another pat on your back.
 And this is the second one today, right?